Skip to main content

 This policy workflow can be used to define additional business logic to restrict token exchange logic, for example by querying an external system.

-More information on the Token Exchange Policy Workflow [LINK] here
+More information on the Token Exchange Policy Workflow here

 JWT Bearer Grant enabled